 In 2012 Holly Ranney combined her background in interior design with her husband’s construction expertise to give an 11-year-old cancer patient in Macon, Georgia, a bedroom makeover they paid for themselves.
 His reaction to the room changed the couple’s lives.

-“Pete and I looked at each other and said, ‘Wow, this is definitely something we were meant to do,’ ” Holly says.
-Today the duo heads up Sunshine on a Ranney Day, an Atlanta-area nonprofit that offers free makeovers of child bedrooms, therapy rooms and bathrooms for kids with long-term illnesses.
+“Pete and I looked at each other and said, ‘Wow, this is definitely something we were meant to do,’” Ranney said.
+Today the duo heads Sunshine on a Ranney Day, an Atlanta-area nonprofit that offers free makeovers of child bedrooms, therapy rooms and bathrooms for kids with long-term illnesses.

-“A lot of these families don’t feel like they deserve it or think that there are others out there who need it more than them,” Holly says.
-With the support of generous sponsors, volunteers and donors, the couple has overseen more than 50 makeovers, giving families under incredible stress a huge home blessing and a new reason to smile.
+“A lot of these families don’t feel like they deserve it or think that there are others out there who need it more than them,” Ranney said.
+With the support of generous sponsors, volunteers and donors, the couple has overseen a multitude of makeovers, giving families under incredible stress a huge home blessing and a new reason to smile.
+And in 2020, the couple opened the Sunny & Ranney Home Furnishings & Decor store in Roswell, Georgia, which helps to fund Sunshine on a Ranney Day.

 Dogs that have been beaten, abused, run over by cars or left to die with massive tumors have a guardian angel and advocate in their corner—Jennifer Smith.
-Her Noah’s Arks Rescue charity pays the medical, rehabilitation and caregiving costs for dogs that otherwise would be euthanized, spending an average of $20,000 per animal.
+Her Noah’s Arks Rescue charity pays the medical, rehabilitation and caregiving costs for dogs that otherwise would be euthanized.
 Thanks to numerous small donations and an undisclosed amount Smith kicks in, Noah’s Arks Rescue drops around $1.5 million each year to make miracles happen for these pups.

 And when a dog can’t be saved, they throw a party for it before they say goodbye.

-“When that dog passes,” Smith says, “he’s gonna have so much love around him that he’s gonna think he lived his whole life this way.”
+“When that dog passes,” Smith said, “he’s gonna have so much love around him that he’s gonna think he lived his whole life this way.”

 In 2001 Mary Parry was homeless and living in a tent in Pennsylvania when she began befriending hikers along the roughly 2,190-mile Appalachian Trail.
 Today she’s one of the trail’s most well-known “trail angels,” routinely opening her two-bedroom apartment a block from the trail to strangers with backpacks.
 In a typical year she shelters or shuttles up to 800 hikers who text her or knock on her door, giving them home-cooked meals, rides, the use of her car, and a place to shower and sleep.

 To weary, grimy, hungry “hiker trash,” Trail Angel Mary is a godsend.
-But she says God sent them first.
-“Helping them,” Parry says, “is my way of thanking God for him bringing those people to me when I was having a rough time in my life.”
+But she said God sent them first.
+“Helping them,” Parry said, “is my way of thanking God for him bringing those people to me when I was having a rough time in my life.”

-In March Alaska Airlines pilot Jodi Harskamp donated a kidney to flight attendant Jenny Stansel.
-“I lose a kidney and she gets to live,” Harskamp reasons.
+In March 2017, Alaska Airlines pilot Jodi Harskamp donated a kidney to flight attendant Jenny Stansel.
+“I lose a kidney and she gets to live,” Harskamp reasoned.
 “It’s pretty easy.
 There’s really no question.”
 The captain didn’t hesitate, despite the small chance she could never fly again if having only one remaining kidney left her too weak to pass stringent pilot health standards.
-So far, signs look good.
-The Anchorage women hope to fly together for the airline this summer.
+But she was in luck—in July of the same year, both women were back at work on a flight to Seward, Alaska.

 More people are adopting or fostering old dogs than ever.
 One such dog is Danny Boy, an Australian cattle dog diagnosed with blood cancer after landing at Muttville Senior Dog Rescue in San Francisco.
 Foster parents Russell Utley and Marie Macaspac checked off a bucket list for the pup.
 They took happy-go-lucky Danny to Half Moon Bay, California, to eat crabs bought off a boat, dressed him for fancy fundraisers, fed him homemade food and took road trips.
 Given three to six months to live, Danny stretched that to 15 months.
 In that time, Danny transformed the lives of his owners.
-“Old dogs have a wonderful spirit,” says Utley, who now fosters 16-year-old blind and deaf Chachito for Muttville, which pays for veterinary care and last year found hospice homes for 85 dogs.
-Senior dog rescue groups have popped up around the country in the past decade.
-The Thulani Program in California has saved more than 290 senior German shepherd dogs to date, with a goal of finding homes for 100 every year, says director Bob Jachens.
+“Old dogs have a wonderful spirit,” said Utley, who later fostered 16-year-old blind and deaf Chachito for Muttville, which pays for veterinary care and which rescued over 1,000 dogs in 2021.
+Senior dog rescue groups have popped up around the country in the past two decades, including The Thulani Senior German Shepherd Rescue in California, which has a goal of finding homes for 100 German Shepherds every year, according to the rescue’s website.

 Scrolling through Facebook one evening, I landed on a video that I thought might intrigue me.
 But unless something really grabs my attention, I don’t press the audio button—so I tentatively watched the soundless footage of a young girl interacting with homeless women on the street.